champal1/Basic-personal-budget-recommendation/README.md

 Hello My name is Alejandro and I am a Computer Science major.
 Currently studying at Foothill College, waiting to be accepted to UCSC in Fall 2026.
 This is a project for my future job at Intuit.
 I've created a basic money budget tracker and to generate recommendations based on different number of users that spend similar to what the user typed.

-Built forIntuit Software Engineer 1
+Built for Intuit Software Engineer 1

 Creator: Alejandro Vargas

 School: Foothill College

 Course: Math 2BL (Linear Algebra Lab) by Jeff Anderson

 Project Overview: